Bronny James begins his Lakers career with a preseason debut. LeBron won't join until the next game

 Lakers coach JJ Redick elected to hold out LeBron James against the Timberwolves after three hard days of training camp, but the 39-year-old top scorer in NBA history is likely to play against Phoenix on Sunday — which just happens to be Bronny's 20th birthday.

 Bronny James finished with two points in the Lakers’ 124-107 loss to the Timberwolves, missing his first five shots before making a layup with 56.9 seconds to play.
-But the 6-foot-2 guard also blocked three shots, and he picked up one rebound and one assist while playing the first half of the second quarter and most of the fourth.
+But the 6-foot-2 guard also blocked three shots, and he picked up one rebound and one assist while playing the first half of the second quarter and most of the fourth, finishing with 16 minutes of action.

+“I liked what I saw from Bronny,” Redick said.
+“Truthfully, he’s so easy to coach, and he’s got great soul and a great energy about him.
+I like being around him.
+I’m rooting for him.
+He’s a good player that we’re happy to have in our program.”

 Before they become the first father and son to play in the same NBA game, Bronny James knows he has plenty of work to do.
 He got his first chance to play in Lakers gold when he took the floor to begin the second quarter at Acrisure Arena outside Palm Springs.